gesmith0606/Changeorders/README.md

 - Supporting faster estimation while using less resources
  - Helping detect fraudulent change orders or outliers

+## Obtaining  the Data
+Our first challenge was obtaining change order data.
+This data involves large sums of money as well as negotiation between two parties, making this data very sensitive.
+To try and form a third party database with this information would be unique in its value.
+The construction industry is very segmented, so aggregating this data from all the different companies is not only difficult, it may have never been documented before.
+This idea of applying a machine learning method to this data to detect fraudulent activity is novel but has taken another role in the construction industry as an Estimator.
+This is the expert on the field that has the experience and ability to eye a project and develop a cost estimate of time and materials.
+We are trying to take make his job easier by applying a statistical approach to this data.

 ## Selenium & API
 To obtain this data we consulted a small startup called [TracFlo](https://tracfloapp.com/) that collects change order data.
 From their database, we were able to use [Selenium](https://selenium-python.readthedocs.io/) to create a pipeline from their database to pull the information we needed.